 The CNECT Difference

-CNECT is a horizontal group purchasing organization that specializes in providing supplies and services for a wide breadth of industries.
+CNECT is a horizontal group purchasing organization that specializes in providing supplies and services for a wide breadth of industries including ASCs, Community Health Centers, Educational Institutions, Physicians Offices, and Businesses.
 We’re an affiliate of Premier Inc., one of the largest GPOs in the country.
-Through this partnership, CNECT members can take advantage of over $67 billion in purchasing power.
+Through this partnership, CNECT members can take advantage of over $69 billion in purchasing power.
 When you become a member of CNECT you’ll gain the guidance and expertise of a team of nationwide representatives dedicated to supporting your organization and providing custom savings.
 Click here to learn more about what makes CNECT GPO the right GPO choice for your organization.